 When you're looking to start trading online, or perhaps expanding into home delivery or other services, it's vital that you understand how different types of payment could affect your business.
-Some payment types are categorised as card-not-present (CNP) transactions, and, as such, are governed by a particular set of rules.
+Some payment types are categorized as card-not-present (CNP) transactions, and, as such, are governed by a particular set of rules.

 CNP transactions are those which are processed without the merchant having physical access to the card's chip for scanning or swiping.
-They can include payments made online, over the telephone, via fax or by post.
+They can include payments made online, over the telephone, via fax, or by post.

 As the merchant will not be able to look at the card, such transactions carry a heightened potential for fraud.
 Furthermore, if a cardholder claims that a fraudulent CNP payment has been made, the merchant will be held liable and often have to pay a chargeback fee to their bank.
-These fees can be significant sums, especially for smaller organisations.
+These fees can be significant sums, especially for smaller organizations.
 It is, therefore, crucial to ensure that security protocols are carefully followed by all staff if you decide to accept CNP payments.

 How MOTO differs from e-commerce transactions